nkleemann/threejs-CANVAS/README.md

-# threejs-CANVAS
+# vite-threejs-ts
-Created with CodeSandbox
+A ThreeJS starter with Vite and TypeScript

+...also standardJS linting